How to Protect Your Fine Jewelry During Exercise, Travel & Daily Life

 Hiking and outdoor activities:

-• Sunscreen and bug spray can affect jewelry
+• Sunscreen and bug spray can dull metal finishes

 • Consider leaving valuable pieces at home